adopt-liveview/adopt-liveview/priv/pages/2024/04-03-your-first-mistakes-en_US.md

 LiveviewPlayground.start()
 ```

-In your browser you should be seeing an "Internal Server Error" and in your terminal several error lines are appearing:
+In your browser you should be seeing an "Internal Server Error" and in your terminal several error lines should appear:

 ```elixir
 08:32:27.589 [error] #PID<0.374.0> running LiveviewPlayground.Endpoint (connection #PID<0.372.0>, stream id 2) terminated